kawasin73/txngo/README.md

   - write back data only when shutdown
 - Crash Recovery
   - Redo log have idempotency.
-- Interactive Interface using stdin and stdout
+- Interactive Interface using stdin and stdout or tcp connection

 ## Example